Should I buy an acoustic piano or an electronic piano? RSS

 Electronic or Acoustic?

 The answer depends on your budget, the space available in your home, whether you want to be able to transport your piano, for instance to play in concerts, and what level of pianistic skill you hope to achieve.
+I am sometimes asked by parents how much pianos cost but this is a 'how long is a piece of string' question!

 An electronic instrument is, in reality, an electronic substitute for a traditional piano and, in terms of physical touch and feel, it does not measure up to the real thing.
-It feels less stable when playing loud or energetic passages and the volume control prevents a true reflection of how much arm-weight is needed to play loudly or quietly.
+It feels less stable when playing loud or energetic passages, and the volume control prevents a true reflection of how much armweight is needed to play loudly or quietly.

 Where to buy a piano